niemopen/niem-naming-design-rules/ndr-feedback.md

   - Vertical?
 Community of interest?

-- [ ] Object class **Need something for a class that is not an adapter, association, or literal class – NTAC decide**
+- [x] Object class **Need something for a class that is not an adapter, association, or literal class – NTAC decided: object class!**

   - "Class of objects"?